nebvx/nebvx/README.md

-- Hi, I’m @nebvx and I am currently a university student in, guess what, computer science, yeah. :)
+- Hi, I’m @nebvx and I am currently a university student in computer science. :)
 - First, main and basically only language I use is c++, just for the reason that I wanna be good in that before I expand.
 - Advent of code is a little project of mine, that I do a little bit too late tbh, but wanna code for fun again and for that it's great.